sahilnyk/pms/README.md

 # Mini Project Management System

-This is a practical multi-tenant project management system built to demonstrate real-world backend and frontend engineering.
+This is a multi-tenant project management system built to demonstrate real-world backend and frontend engineering.

 ---